 - Check in periodically with the LABA Director about their work.

-All applicants must apply to LABA with either a work-in-process or a concrete project idea connected to the theme of BROKEN.
+All applicants must apply to LABA with either a work-in-process or a concrete project idea connected to the theme of TABOO.
 Our goal is to be informed and inspired by the study sessions, which, we have found, happens on a much deeper level when the fellows have a specific goal in mind.

 LABA Fellows receive a $1200 study stipend, and a production stipend for their LABA project.
 In addition, artists receive creative and administrative support in various forms, such as fiscal sponsorship and fundraising strategies.
 Through the year of their fellowship, fellows have access to rehearsal space and workspace at the 14Y, including the theater.